How to Safely Gain Weight

 Healthy Ways to Gain Weight

-Safe weight gain isn’t just about choosing high-fat foods.
-That kind of diet will likely leave you with a lot of belly fat, rather than the mix of muscle weight and subcutaneous fat you want.
-As we mentioned earlier, some fats are healthier than others.
-It’s better if your food intake incorporates “good” fatty foods instead of just junk food.
+Safe weight gain isn’t just about adding in high-fat foods.
+That kind of diet can increase belly fat, rather than create a mix of muscle and subcutaneous fat As we mentioned earlier, some fats are healthier than others.
+It’s better if your food intake incorporates “good” fatty foods instead of junk food.

 Foods you should focus on include whole-grain products, lean proteins, nuts and seeds, fruits and vegetables, and dairy.
 An occasional treat is okay, but you want to be careful not to overeat sugar and saturated fat.